FaezaAldarweesh/movie_library-/README.md

 ## Postman documentation link:
 https://documenter.getpostman.com/view/34467473/2sAXjF9FSw
+in this documentation you have two variables :

+- url : the link of server
+- token : to change it after do sginup or login

 ## Contact
 For any inquiries or support, please reach out to Faeza Aldarweesh at faeza.aldarweesh@gmail.com